scuzzydude/asimov/asimov.md

 The expedition returned to the Brazos as heroes, the celebration lasted for days.

 And the empire of Heart and Tail of Tatanka was born.
 Hot stayed at home on the Brazos, coaching up new ranks of warrior of all shapes and sizes, while Stinky Fingers roamed to the North and East, building an empire through peaceful competition, but sometimes, usually after a mother insult, outright stone age savagery or magic.
-Stinky Finger had many sons, and they build leagues that spanned the entire continent, the very first empire, started right here in Texas.
+Stinky Fingers had many sons, and they built leagues that spanned the entire continent, the very first empire, started right here in Texas.

-Aren't you Lucky?
+Aren't you lucky?

 Texas archaeologists say that the Empire of the Tail and Heart of Tatanka lasted several centuries.
 We have no historical record of what became of them, though there is an account related to a historian by a former Navajo captive.
 Legend was that a new people from the ice lands, who liked to stand in the open like idiots on the prairie and use sticks to knock round stones into gofer holes, brought with their strange sport a strange disease and wiped the entire Brazos River empire out of existence.
 We might never be able confirm this, but it sounds about right.
 One of the constants of Texas History is never trust people from the land of ice and snow.